‘If the ocean can calm itself so can you. We are both salt water mixed with air’ – Nayyirah Waheed.

 Universal Practice Ante & Post Natal Yoga Classes are taught by Physiotherapists, and claimable on Private Health Insurance.
 These classes blend mindfulness, meditation, gentle mobility work and strengthening.

-A class for up to 20 people, Yin Yoga is a blend of Yoga, Mindfulness and Chinese Medicine.
+Yin Yoga is a blend of Yoga, Mindfulness and Chinese Medicine.
 Gentle poses are held for prolonged periods with care and caution, relaxing and surrendering the whole body in the present moment.
 Focussing on deep connective tissue, joints and ligaments.
 The class is accompanied with the healing vibrations of our gong and singing bowls.

 30 minute Sound Meditation can be done seated or lying down.
 Our gong and singing bowls create sound vibrations, which travel through the air and when absorbed by your mind and body assist in relaxation, recovery and stress reduction.
 Ideal for those new to meditation.